Many or all companies we feature compensate us. Compensation and editorial

 Yorkshire Terrier$31.62-41%

-The most expensive breed to insure based on our research was Rottweilers, with an average premium 45% higher than the average of all ten breeds.
-The cheapest breed was Yorkshire Terriers, with an average premium 41% lower than the average of all ten breeds.
+Based on our research, Rottweilers were the most expensive breed to insure, with an average premium 45% higher than the average of all 10 breeds.
+The cheapest breed was Yorkshire Terriers, with an average premium 41% lower than the average of all 10 breeds.

-To prove that the size of your pet doesn’t always lead to higher premiums, French Bulldogs and standard Bulldogs were each pricier to insure than German Shepherds and Retrievers.
+The size of your pet doesn’t always lead to higher premiums.
+French Bulldogs and standard Bulldogs were both pricier to insure than German Shepherds and Retrievers.

 Ways to lower the cost of a policy if your pet’s breed tends to come with high premiums

 When it comes to the cost of your pet’s insurance policy, some factors are beyond your control (such as the effect of your dog’s breed).
-However, there are some things that you can do to lower the cost of your pet insurance policy.
+However, consider the following to lower the cost of your pet insurance policy.

 • Get a quote from multiple insurers.
 Each insurance carrier has its own pricing and may consider certain breeds riskier than others.
 It’s important to shop around before buying a policy to ensure that you find the best deal for you and your pup.
 Check out our picks for the best pet insurance companies to get started.

 • Enroll in an accident-only plan.
 When discussing pet insurance, most people are referring to an accident and illness policy.
 As the name implies, these policies reimburse you for both accidents and illnesses.
 A lesser-known option, which is more affordable, is an accident-only policy.
-This plan only reimburses you for accidents suffered by your pet, not illnesses.
+This plan only reimburses you for accidents your pet suffers, not illnesses.

 • Raise your deductible.
 Most carriers require you to pay a deductible, which is the portion of your pet’s veterinary costs that you must cover before reimbursement kicks in.
 A higher deductible usually means lower monthly premiums, so adjusting your deductible can help you reduce costs.

 • Lower your reimbursement rate.
-Your reimbursement rate is the percentage of covered costs on your veterinary bill that will be paid back to you after filing a claim.
-By lowering your reimbursement rate, you’re reducing the amount the insurance company has to pay you for veterinary care, which in return, should lower your premium.
+Your reimbursement rate is the percentage of covered costs on your veterinary bill paid back to you after filing a claim.
+By lowering your reimbursement rate, you’re reducing the amount the insurance company has to pay you for veterinary care, which should lower your premium.

 • Check for discounts during enrollment.
-Discounts make for a great way to save on policy costs without sacrificing coverage.
-Some plans offer discounts for association members, certain affiliations (e.g., active duty military, etc.), or multiple pets, so see what’s available to you.
+Discounts make for a terrific way to save on policy costs without sacrificing coverage.
+Some plans offer discounts for association members, certain affiliations (e.g., active duty military), or multiple pets, so see what’s available to you.

 • Pay your premium annually.
 Paying your premium annually instead of monthly may lead to a discounted premium.
-If you can afford to pay the total cost upfront, ask your carrier whether any such discounts exist.
+If you can afford to pay the total cost upfront, ask your carrier whether it offers any such discounts.

 • Enroll your pet at a young age.
-You can pretty much expect that all pet insurance policies will exclude pre-existing conditions.
-Buying pet insurance when your pet is still young and healthy can typically lead to lower premium costs.
+You can expect that all pet insurance policies will exclude pre-existing conditions.
+Buying pet insurance when your pet is still young and healthy can lead to lower premium costs.

-Many factors can impact pet insurance costs, and your dog’s breed is an important one.
-However, whether you have an Anatolian Shepherd or a teacup Chihuahua, you can typically find a pet insurance plan that’s affordable and offers you peace of mind for years to come.
+Many factors can affect pet insurance costs, and your dog’s breed is an important one.
+However, whether you have an Anatolian Shepherd or a teacup Chihuahua, you can find a pet insurance plan that’s affordable and offers you peace of mind for years to come.

 To learn more about pet insurance for specific breeds, check out these resources: